 OUTREACH EVENTS are held throughout the year to engage the public’s awareness of the benefits of chemistry in their lives and community.
 We are always looking for volunteers to help with hands on demonstrations and planning of events.
 High school students can earn volunteer service hours working with us.
 Please contact us by email if interested.

 2015 was our first year participating in STEM-in-the-PARK, the largest free family fun STEM event organized and hosted by NWO STEM at the Perry Field House at Bowling Green State University in Wood County.
-We were back again in 2016.
+We were back again in 2016 and this year!
 Check out photo albums to see what a great time we have.
 Volunteers at our table include section members, family members and students.
 We plan to be back again in 2017.

 · We celebrate outreach events.
 National Chemistry week is the week in October that encompasses National Mole Day or Avogadro’s Day: October 23.
 The last several years we have partnered with Imagination Station in Toledo for a fun day of hands-on demonstrations relating to the ACS NCW theme.
 In 2014 and 2015 we are also partnering with 2 library systems: Toledo-Lucas County Library and Birchard Library in Fremont, OH.
 Check out photos.annually with